ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_2.md

 #### Problem 2.2.4 - Generalized Householder

 Show that a sequence of k mutually orthogonal Householder transformations can be expressed as $I - 2QQ^{\top} $ for a dxk matrix Q containing orthonormal columns.
-Which (d-k)-dimensional plane is that reflection in
+Which (d-k)-dimensional plane is that reflection in?

 #### Rigidity of Orthogonal Transformations